Fractured Magic: Chapter Six

 “I just...can’t read the signs.
 I can’t even tell what you look like.”

-“Yeah, hence the hospital.
-If it makes you feel any better, Gareth, I can't tell what you look like either.
-You look like you spilled a bucket of red paint on your head then ran into a beehive.”
+“Which is why a hospital would serve you well.
+If it makes you feel any better, I can’t tell what you look like either.
+Right now, you look like you spilled a bucket of red paint on your head and ran into a beehive.”

 “That really doesn’t make me feel better.”